iredmail/docs/4-howto/ldap.add.alias.domain.md

-# LDAP: How to add an alias domain
+# LDAP: Add an alias domain

 ## What an alias domain is used for?